Is Becoming a Pilot Worth the Cost?

 If reading about the costs involved, the time, and the effort hasn’t deterred you, and you have a burning desire to become a pilot that will see you through the challenging times, then becoming a pilot might be worth it for you.
 Like I said at the beginning, if you can wait to jump into the plane and fly every single time at the start of your flying journey, then becoming a pilot is probably for you, and the rewards will outweigh the costs.

-Just make sure you are doing it for the right reasons, that you understand the effort required and that you are ready to commit to the herculean effort and ongoing responsibility that becoming a pilot costs.
+Just make sure you are doing it for the right reasons, that you understand the effort required and that you are ready to commit to the herculean effort and ongoing responsibility that becoming a pilot requires.
 Once you are qualified, that is just the start of a process of life-long learning and examination – you have a responsibility to every one of your passengers to be on your game, every flight!
 And don’t forget; there are airlines that pay for pilot training too!
-You can check out my article HERE.

-Quoting a friend who is a long haul pilot for Qantas:
+Quoting a friend who is a long haul pilot for Qantas airlines:

 “Becoming a pilot is a difficult way to earn a good living”